Final resting place for the ashes of:

 Jimmy died when his motorcycle hit a van on July 4, 1984.
 Jimmy was only 34 at the time of his death.

 Dick St. John

-Keyboard player for The Grateful Dead from 1971 to 1979.
+Keith Godchaux was keyboard player for the Grateful Dead from 1971 to 1979.
 Keith died on July 23, 1980 aged 32 years old from head injuries he received in a car accident.

-Guitarist for the rock group Ratt.
-He died at the age of 42 on June 6, 2002 from a heroin overdose and pneumonia with complications from AIDS.
+Robbin Crosby was the guitarist for the rock group Ratt.
+He died at the age of 42 on June 6, 2002 from a heroin overdose and pneumonia from the complications of AIDS.